-In this paper we have shown that the variational treatment of interacting electrons in an augmented Fock space can be highly beneficial to improve the generality of the wave function {\it ans\"{a}tz}, especially in the strong correlation limit.
+In this paper we have shown that the variational treatment of interacting electrons in an augmented Fock space can be highly beneficial to improve the generality of the wave function {\it ansatz}, especially in the strong correlation limit.
 We found that key elements for the success of this approach are to optimize the constraint function relating the enlarged and physical Hilbert spaces, as well as treating this constraint exactly.
-A simple Slater determinant state in the augmented Fock space is found to provide an extremely expressive wave function {\it ans\"{a}tz}, which we proved to be universal.
+A simple Slater determinant state in the augmented Fock space is found to provide an extremely expressive wave function {\it ansatz}, which we proved to be universal.
 The optimization of the constraint function and of the hidden sector orbital amplitudes was performed using a neural network representation.
-We presented numerical experiments which show that the proposed wave function outperforms \textit{state-of-the-art} variational accuracy in the ground state of the Hubbard model in the square lattice.
-Furthermore, in contrast to standard variational approaches\cite{Nomura2017slaterRBM, Hui-Hai2017treeTN}, the accuracy of this {\it ans\"{a}tz} does not rely on imposing symmetries, potentially allowing for a great level of accuracy on systems with a small number of symmetries.
-This also opens the possibility of applying our approach to systems without an underlying lattice, with potential applications to quantum chemistry and materials science.
+We presented numerical experiments which show that the proposed wave function is competitive with the \textit{state-of-the-art} variational accuracy in the ground state of the Hubbard model in the square lattice.
+Furthermore, in contrast to standard variational approaches~\cite{Nomura2017slaterRBM, Hui-Hai2017treeTN}, the accuracy of this {\it ansatz} does not rely on imposing symmetries, potentially allowing for a great level of accuracy on systems with a small number of symmetries.
+This also opens the possibility of applying our approach to systems without an underlying lattice, with potential applications to quantum chemistry, nuclear physics and materials science.